iterative/dvc.org/content/docs/command-reference/init.md

 #### How does it affect DVC commands?

-No matter what mode is used, DVC looks for the `.dvc` directory when it starts (from the current working directory and up).
-Location of the found `.dvc` directory determines the root of the DVC project.
-(In case of `--subdir` it might happen that Git repository root is located at different path than the DVC project root.)
+No matter what mode is used, DVC looks for the `.dvc/` directory when it starts (from the current working directory and up).
+Its location determines the root of the <abbr>DVC projects</abbr>.
+With `--subdir`, it might happen that the Git repository root is in a different location than the DVC project root.

-DVC project root defines the scope for most DVC commands.
+The project root defines the scope for most DVC commands.
 Mostly meaning that all `dvc.yaml` and `.dvc` files under the root path are being analyzed.

-If there are multiple DVC sub-projects but they _are not_ nested, e.g.:
+If there are multiple DVC sub-projects, but they are not nested, e.g.:

 ```
 .